LeePepe/C-/C++/src/ProductSet/README.md

     2. Path of length:

         Input a N. And calculate path.
-We can use a new Relation(Digraph) to represent it.
+We can use a new Relation(BinaryRelation) to represent it.

         If N == -1, then return **conectivity relation** for R